adelmoradian/til/shell/redirects.md

 Another commonly seen redirection operator is 2>&1.
 By default standard output and standard error are redirected to the terminal.
 What `2>&1` does is that it tells the shell to send the output on standard error (2) to whatever endpoint standard output is pointed to at that point in the command (&1).

+The difference between pipe and redirect is:

+- A pipe passes ‘standard output’ as the ‘standard input’ to another command
+- A redirect sends output from a file descriptor to a file.
+Remember that there can be 3 file descriptors (stdout, stderr, stdin)

+The `<` operator redirects standard input (file descriptor 0) _from_ a file _to_ the command.
+Therefore `grep -c file < file1` is equivalent to `cat file1 | grep -c file`

 ## Examples

 ```bash